aidswidjaja/osu-mac/docs/welcome/transfer.rst

 .. note::

-    Well I guess it is actually sort of possible rn.
+    Well I guess it is actually *sort of* possible.

     For someone who plays more on lazer than stable, having a beatmap importer that could import files from lazer to stable sure would be useful!